jsheldon640/jsheldon640/README.md

 $\color{red}Ja\color{orage}me\color{yellow}s\ \color{green}Sh\color{blue}el\color{indigo}do\color{violet}n$

-Here are some ideas to get you started:
+About me:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on using OCR, NLP, and LLMs to analyze LGBTQ historical documents.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about human-robot interaction
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with learning how to program CUDA kernels in C++
-- 💬 Ask me about ...
+- 💬 Ask me about how you can get involved with the LGBTQ+ Historical Association (I'm the incoming Executive Director.)
-- 📫 How to reach me: ...
+- 📫 How to reach me: jsheldon (at) jamessheldon.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/they
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I teach computer science, mathematics, and physics at the Art of Problem Solving Online.

--->
+Skills:
+- Python
+- C/C++
+- Java
+- NLP